dabeaz/curio/docs/reference.rst

    task is actually cancelled.
 If you want to change the exception raised, supply a different exception as the *exc* argument.
 If the task has already run to completion, this method does nothing and returns immediately.
-Returns True if the task is actually cancelled.
-False is returned if the task was already finished prior to cancellation.
+Returns ``True`` if the task was actually cancelled. ``False`` is returned if the task was already finished prior to the cancellation request.

 The following public attributes are available of :class:`Task` instances: